Fayeblade1488/Faye-Blade_Qwencode_venice_gitkraken/README.md

 This repository provides a comprehensive integration between Qwen CLI and two powerful tools:

 1. **GitKraken CLI**: A complete, AI-powered Git workflow enhancement suite that allows for seamless Git operations with AI assistance
-2. **Venice AI Image Generation**: An uncensored image generation system that provides high-quality image creation and upscaling capabilities
+2. **Venice AI Integration**: An uncensored AI system that provides both image generation and chat capabilities
+3. **External API Integration**: Support for multiple AI providers including Venice AI, with config loading from Raycast format

-The integration is designed to work within the Qwen CLI ecosystem, allowing users to leverage advanced Git workflows and AI-powered image generation directly from their command line.
+The integration is designed to work within the Qwen CLI ecosystem, allowing users to leverage advanced Git workflows and AI-powered services directly from their command line. **Note: While the system can read provider configurations from Raycast's format, Raycast is NOT required for usage.**

 ## Features